-In this article, we review some of the advantages and disadvantages of electric heating and propane heating options for your home.
-We also discuss the affordability of each system, energy efficiency, environmental friendliness, and other factors.
+Here, we’ll review some of the advantages and disadvantages of electric and propane heating options for your home.
+We also discuss how affordable, energy-efficient, and environmentally-friendly each system is.
 Please leave a comment below if you’d like to learn more!

 Heating with Electricity